-Admissions will open in September 2017 and applicants offered a place at Derby Cathedral School on 1st March 2018 will also receive an offer of an additional school.
+Admissions open on 14th September 2017 and the closing date for applications is 31st December 2017.
+Applicants offered a place at Derby Cathedral School on 1st March 2018 will also receive an offer of an additional school.
 It is, in effect, an additional choice of school.

 Derby Cathedral School admission arrangements for 2018